camnhint/camnhint/README.md

 # 👋 Hi, I'm Nhi!

-🎓 A third-year student at **University of Economics - University of Danang**
+🎓 A final-year student at **University of Economics - University of Danang**
 🚀 Currently looking for an **internship opportunity** in the tech industry to enhance my skills and gain real-world experience.

 ## 🌐 Socials